rocketpoolgmc/rocketpool-gmc/admin-templates/grant-applications.md

-# Round (#) - GMC Call for Grant Applications - Deadline is (Month) (Day)
+# Round (#) - GMC Call for Grant Applications - Deadline is (MONTH) (DAY)

-This thread is for applications for Rocket Pool’s December 10, 2023 - January 28, 2024 grants.
+This thread is for applications for Rocket Pool’s (MONTH) (DAY), (YEAR) - (MONTH) (DAY), (YEAR) grants.
 Please only post grant applications in this thread.
 If you would like to discuss and/or ask questions about any applications you see in this thread, we ask that you do so in this [separate forum thread (link)](https://dao.rocketpool.net/t/round-8-gmc-community-discussion-of-submitted-applications/2557) which has been established for all community discussions related to this round of applications.
-Only those grant applications that are posted in this thread and timestamped by January 14, 2024 at 23:59 (11:59 PM) UTC will be considered.
+Only those grant applications that are posted in this thread and timestamped by (MONTH) (DAY), (YEAR) at 23:59 (11:59 PM) UTC will be considered.
 Any grants posted after that deadline will be carried over to the next grant period.

-This is the expected schedule for round 8:
+This is the expected schedule for round (#):

-* Application Period (December 10th - January 14th)
+* Application Period ((MONTH) (DAY) - (MONTH) (DAY))
-* Application Discussion Meetings - one for each subcommittee (January 18th - January 19th)
+* Application Discussion Meetings - one for each subcommittee ((MONTH) (DAY) - (MONTH) (DAY))
-* Negotiation Period (January 18th - January 23rd)
+* Negotiation Period ((MONTH) (DAY) - (MONTH) (DAY))
-* Scoring Deadline (January 23rd)
+* Scoring Deadline ((MONTH) (DAY))
-* Final Voting Amendments, Discussion and Finalization (January 24th - January 26th)
+* Final Voting Amendments, Discussion and Finalization ((MONTH) (DAY) - (MONTH) (DAY))
-* Award Announcement (January 28th)
+* Award Announcement ((MONTH) (DAY))

-**Please note the following differences between grants and bounties.** Grants are intended to be applied for by those who are wishing to carry out the work themselves.
+[details="Differences Between Grants and Bounties"] Grants are intended to be applied for by those who are wishing to carry out the work themselves.
 Bounties are open-ended goals that could be met by anyone, including those other than the proposing party.
 In other words, if I believed that Rocket Pool needed a fifty-foot paper mache orange rocket for publicity purposes and I wanted to be the one to built it, I would apply for a grant.
 If I instead thought Rocket Pool needed a fifty-foot paper mache orange rocket for publicity purposes but I wanted it to be open to whoever built it first to claim the reward (similar to a prize), then I’d apply for a bounty.
+[/details]

 To guide you in your application, the GMC has established the following goals and the following scoring rubric:

-## GMC Goals
+[details="GMC Goals"]

 Grants, bounties, and retrospective awards should make it easier and/or more attractive to do one or more of the following: